WheteThunger/PowerlessElectronics/README.md

 ## Permissions

 Note: Permissions are only necessary if the corresponding entity's configuration has specified `"RequirePermission": true`.
-The default is `false` for all entities, meaning permissions are not required until you change that.
+The default is `false` for all entities.

 - `powerlesselectronics.all` -- All electrical entities deployed by players with this permission will have free power determined by the plugin configuration.
 You must also configure the power amount for each entity for this to have any effect.